jbush001/NyuziProcessor/tests/cosimulation/README.md

 # Generating New Random Test Program

+Random tests are not checked into the tree.
 Use the generate.py script in the cosimulation directory to generate random test programs

     python ./generate_random_v1.py [-o output file] [-p profile] [-n number of instructions] [-m number of files]